 Six-foot tarp perimeter

-Stage magnetic sweepers on the tarp side so nail cleanup can run in parallel with the loading process.
+Stage magnetic sweepers on the tarp side so nail cleanup can run in parallel with your loading process.

 Matte-black low-wall heavy-debris roofing roll-off dumpster sitting directly on a Madison concrete driveway, broken concrete clay roof tiles and metal panel sections loaded inside, reinforced ribbed steel side walls visible, bright outdoor daylight.